atlas-bear/mara/README.md

 ![MARA Logo](https://drive.google.com/uc?id=1Je02zgOn7S81ivH2SRvQtNOkR9L8Xh_p)

-Welcome to the official repository for MARA, the Maritime and Security Incident Monitoring and Analysis application by Atlas|Bear.
+Welcome to the official repository for MARA (Multi-source Analysis and Reporting Architecture), the integrated intelligence platform by Atlas|Bear.
 This repository holds core files, scripts, and other essential components for the application.

 ## Overview of MARA by Atlas|Bear